mspnp/cloud-design-patterns/docs/federated-identity.md

 This pattern is useful for scenarios such as:

 - **Single sign-on in the enterprise**.
 In this scenario you need to authenticate employees for corporate applications that are hosted in the cloud outside the corporate security boundary, without requiring them to sign in every time they visit an application.
-The user experience is the same as when using on-premises applications where they're authenticated when signing in to a corporate network, and from then on have access to all relevant applications without needing to sign in again. <<RBC: SSO is the technology, but the user signs in to things.
-Note, I did a little searching, and other docs make this distinction.>>
+The user experience is the same as when using on-premises applications where they're authenticated when signing in to a corporate network, and from then on have access to all relevant applications without needing to sign in again.

 - **Federated identity with multiple partners**.
 In this scenario you need to authenticate both corporate employees and business partners who don't have accounts in the corporate directory.
 This is common in business-to-business applications, applications that integrate with third-party services, and where companies with different IT systems have merged or shared resources.